 Spring in the Streets of Palermo

 Don’t miss the Tonno.
-A little van pulls up on Via Giotto with the days tuna catch and it is cut off a large fish as you watch and wrapped in paper and sold for between 5 and 7 euro a kg.
+A little van pulls up on Via Giotto with the day's tuna catch.
+It is easily spotted by the locals who gather around the van.
+Tuna portions are cut off a large fish as you watch, and wrapped in paper and sold for between 5 and 7 euro a kg.
 The spectacle itself is worth 5 Euro!